skycoin/skycoin/src/api/benchmark/Readme.md

 The last one can be used for periodic stress testing of large distributed systems.

 Another kind of tools is SAAS for benchmark testing.
 A good example is [Nginx Amplify](https://www.nginx.com/blog/setting-up-nginx-amplify-in-10-minutes/):
 "NGINX Amplify is a SaaS monitoring tool for NGINX and underlying system components.
-NGINX Amplify is free to use for up to 5 monitored servers."
+NGINX Amplify is free to use for up to 5 monitored servers.
 The more optimal tool for API benchmark testing is [vegeta](https://github.com/tsenart/vegeta).
 The tool is written on Go and can be embedded in skycoin code.
 I reached a limit on ~7000 RPS and the reason was the limitation in opened files on my Mac.